Tuesday, December 30, 2025

 We had two days at sea between Punta Arenas and Puerto Montt during which we were to experience scenic fjords and glaciers.
 However, during those two days we experienced cold, light rain, fog, with associated cloudy skies.
 Yes, I saw some glaciers, but it wasn't really good photographic material.
 Dawn and I both experienced minor illnesses, mainly fatigue and chills, during this period so we were not out on deck as much as we could have been.

-Our next destination was the port of Puerto Montt and nearby Puerto Varas.
+Our next destination was Puerto Montt and nearby Puerto Varas.
 This area is experiencing rapid population growth from two main sources.
 First, farming of salmon using submerged pens in the nearby fjords has proved very profitable.
 Second, tourism is growing in this scenic area.
 Many activities are being developed: boating, kayaking, ziplining, mountain climbing, horse riding, etc. Housing is in short supply.
-More shops are becoming focused on the tourist trade.
+More stores are becoming focused on the tourist trade.

 Our first activity was to be a hike on the nearby volcanic peak, Volcan Osorno.
-However, it had snowed the night before and a cloud bank cloaked the peak.
-We were brought to about the 6,000-foot level and left to explore some crude foot paths in the near freezing weather.
+However, it snowed the night before and a cloud bank cloaked the peak.
+We were brought to about the 6,000-foot level and released from our bus to explore some crude foot paths in the near freezing weather.

-The fun in that hike quickly dissipated and we retreated to a lower elevation.
-Here our volcano is seen hidden in stratus clouds.
+The fun in that hike quickly dissipated, and we retreated to a lower elevation.
+In this view, our volcano is hidden in stratus clouds.

 Next stop was a rushing river with scenic waterfalls.
 A wooden walkway had been constructed to get to this location for viewing.

-Later in the day the clouds lifted, and we were able to enjoy this scene.
-The lake is called Llanquihue.
+Later in the day the clouds lifted, and we were able to enjoy the scenery.
+This large lake is called Llanquihue.

 A view of Valparaiso harbor.
-Locals called it "the San Francisco of South America" but all we saw was a crowded city of hills.
-We attempted to take a walk from our harbor pier location, but two local residents warned us that the area was not safe for tourists such as us.
+Locals call it "the San Francisco of South America" but all we saw was a crowded city of hills.
+I haven't been to San Francisco for a while, so maybe it is accurate.
+We attempted to take a walk from our harbor pier location, but twice local residents warned us that the area was not safe for tourists such as us.

-Not sure why, but transfers from Valparaiso to Santiago seem quite expensive to me.
-I previously searched online and a reserved private transfer, but at $249 it was hardly a bargain.
+Not sure why, but vehicle transfers from Valparaiso to Santiago seem quite expensive to me.
+I previously searched online and found a reserved private transfer, but at $249 it was hardly a bargain.

 We really enjoyed our one-day stay in Santiago, Chile.
 Our hotel, Solace Hotel Santiago, is in an excellent neighborhood, convenient to parks, restaurants, and the Teleferico. a cable car system to the top of San Cristobal Hill.
 This cable car was chosen by TripAdvisor as the #1 city attraction.
 In this photo, you are looking across the city to the snowcapped Andes Mountains.